iluvjava/Python-JS-Csharp-ClusterFuck/README.md

         metadata is in the html in the syntax of "{{variablename}}", control block and structure are in the syntax of {% ???? %}.
         This is the Jinga that python flask is using.
+    Oh my god:
+        - Python is creepy in many ways, and quirky too.
+I have run into problem just because I run the srcipt in a different directory than before.

+        - jinja is also running script that has it own syntax and grammar outside of the python script, which is quirky.
+I don't like that one bit, but it's probably for the best because python slow.

+        - Furthermore, url_for('static', filename='{{varname}}') is not good
+        because the {{varname}} is interpreted literally.

+        - Low level stuff is handled by python, there is completely no need to worry about uri encoding, which is... pretty cool!
 ```